anoopkunchukuttan/indic_nlp_library/README.md

 - Tokenization
 - Morphological Analysis

 The data resources required by the Indic NLP Library are hosted in a different repository.
-These resources are required for some moduled.
-You can download them [here](https://github.com/anoopkunchukuttan/indic_nlp_library_resources).
+These resources are required for some modules.
+You can download from the [Indic NLP Resources](https://github.com/anoopkunchukuttan/indic_nlp_resources) project.

 ##Text Normalization